Licensed Insolvency Trustees Who Speak Your Language

 However you resolve matters with your partner, you may wish to continue operating individually if the business is sufficiently profitable.
 Consider whether there are any effective ways of increasing the partnership’s profitability, even if you are not increasing your own personal profits.
 For example, consider whether hiring an employee to help address new business would be beneficial.

 Should you have any questions or concerns regarding one of your partners declaring bankruptcy, please feel free to contact one of our Licensed Insolvency Trustees.
 Every bankruptcy situation is unique.
-Call us at 1-800-268-8093 to reach us in Toronto, North York, Markham, Barrie, Brantford, Hamilton, Oshawa, Pickering, St. Catharines, or Brampton.
+Call us at 1-800-268-8093 to reach us in Toronto, North York, Markham, Barrie, Brantford, Hamilton, Kitchener, Oshawa, Pickering, St. Catharines, or Brampton.